nls1729/acme-code/extension-reloader/README.txt

    2019-03-22  Corrected error in metadata.json.
 I left the "" off GS Version.
                Uploaded for review.

+   2019-09-27  Updated for GS 3.34.
+Corrected deprecated actor.actor instances.
+               Changed logic to eliminate reloads which are actually ineffective.
+               The extension is only useful for extension writers.
+Only an extension in the ERROR state can be reloaded.
+In fact the process is to unload the extension and then create a new extension object and then load the new object.
+If the extension writer corrected the cause of the error the extension will be loaded and enabled.
+               If it errors again, repeat search for the coding error(s) and try again.

 zip file: Fri Mar 22 14:56:45 EDT 2019 6a139a312f2a937c820da68d8a22232815bbe376

 ...